 Under Section 162(m) of the Internal Revenue Code, certain compensation in excess of \$1 million paid during a year to any of the executive officers named in the Summary Compensation Table for that year is not deductible.
 The deduction for compensation arising from the exercise of stock options should not be subject to such limit.
 As a result of approval by MGIC shareholders at the 2003 annual meeting of performance goals for restricted stock awards, the deduction for restricted stock granted with performance features should also not be subject to such limit.
-MGIC shareholders approved a performance formula limiting annual bonus awards to executive officers at the 2005 annual meeting and bonus awardus to executive officers under the formula beginning in 2006 should not be subject to such limit.
-The formula limits annual bonus awards (including the restricted equity portion) to 0.75% of the sum of MGIC's pier-tax income, excluding extraordinary items and realized gains and the pre-tax contribution of MGIC's joint ventures.
-MGIC believes the effect on income tax expense for 2006 of compensation that is subject to the limit on deductibility of compensation awarded in 2006.
+MGIC shareholders approved a performance formula limiting annual bonus awards to executive officers at the 2005 annual meeting and bonus amounts awarded to executive officers under the formula beginning in 2006 should not be subject to such limit.
+The formula limits annual bonus awards (including the restricted equity portion) to 0.75% of the sum of MGIC's pre-tax income, excluding extraordinary items and realized gains and the pre-tax contribution of MGIC's joint ventures.
+MGIC believes the effect on income tax expense for 2006 of compensation that is subject to the limit on deductibility (all of which is attributable to compensation awarded prior to 2006) was not material to MGIC.
+MGIC believes Section 162(m) will not limit deductibility of compensation awarded in 2006.